Skip to main content

 Using LlamaFarm with MCP Servers

 You can configure LlamaFarm projects to expose tools through MCP servers, giving AI agents access to filesystems, databases, APIs, and custom business logic.
-See the MCP section in the Introduction for configuration examples.
+See the MCP documentation for configuration examples.

 Example: AI Agent with LlamaFarm MCP Tools